MarFran07/hello-world/README.md

 # hello-world
-Hello there, Im Mark, I want to learn Programming from scrath to advance.
+Hello there, Im Mark, I want to learn Programming from scratch to advance.